Technical SEO 2026: Core Web Vitals and the Architecture That Ranks

 FAQ: Technical SEO That Works

 Q: Which Core Web Vital affects ranking most?
 A: LCP.
-Google uses it as a binary filter; LCP > 4s often triggers an automatic ranking penalty.
+Google uses CWV as a ranking tiebreaker — when two pages are otherwise comparable, the faster one wins.
+LCP above 4s puts you in the "Poor" band, which signals quality problems beyond just speed.
 Q: Should I optimize for mobile or desktop?
 A: Mobile first.
 Google indexes the mobile version as primary.
 Q: Does schema markup really affect ranking?
 A: Not directly, but it increases CTR via Rich Snippets (stars, prices, FAQs) by 20-30%.
 Q: What Framework should I use?
 A: Use HTML-semantic, optimized CSS, and modern platforms like Astro or Next.js.
 Speed > Framework.

 ---